appgate/sdp-k8s-injector/README.md

 ## Known Issues
 ### Google Kubernetes Engine (GKE)
-When running on GKE, the firewall needs to be configured to allow traffic from the Kubernets API into the nodes to the port 8443 even if the service is listening.
+When running on GKE, the firewall needs to be configured to allow traffic from the Kubernetes API into the nodes to the port 8443 even if the service is listening.
 See [issue on GitHub](https://github.com/istio/istio/issues/19532)

 ## Parameters